muhammednagy/PR-519-Software-development-team-project/README.md

 ## running the app
-to run the app please make sure you have postgres installed locally first.
+to run the app please make sure you have postgreSQL installed locally first.

+please follow instructions here on installing ruby and rails https://gorails.com/setup/ubuntu/18.04 please install ruby 3.0.0 then go the project directory and write `bundle i` for postgres DB username please specify it in environment variable `PR_519_TEAM_PROJECT_DATABASE_USERNAME` for postgres DB password please specify it in environment variable `PR_519_TEAM_PROJECT_DATABASE_PASSWORD`

+last step is to do `rails s` in the project directory

+P.S windows is not supported as it's not fully comptaible with rails